Railroad ties are mostly made of creosote-treated wood.

 - Avoid contact with the skin and wash any clothing that comes in contact with creosote-treated wood separately from other clothing in the house.

-- Don’t burn the treated wood in fireplaces, open fires, residential boilers, or stoves since the ashes and smoke might put out toxic materials.
+- Don’t burn the treated railroad ties in fireplaces, open fires, residential boilers, or wood stoves since the ashes and smoke might put out toxic materials.

 - Wear goggles to protect your eyes when sawing wood, especially treated wood.